PeakIndicators/Getting-Started-On-Azure-ML/Documents/How-to-productionize-your-Azure-ML-model.md

 In this scenario we are considering that the model training, scoring and evaluation is being done through studio designer and we just need to deploy it as a real time webservice in another environment (the idea is the developer is working in a development enviromnent with production data, once he gets the best model, that will be deployed to a production resource as a real-time webservice).

-Register the model (optional, see below).
+* Register the model (optional, see below).
-Prepare an inference configuration (unless using no-code deployment).
+* Prepare an inference configuration (unless using no-code deployment).
-Prepare an entry script (unless using no-code deployment).
+* Prepare an entry script (unless using no-code deployment).
-Choose a compute target.
+* Choose a compute target.
-Deploy the model to the compute target.
+* Deploy the model to the compute target.
-Test the resulting web service.
+* Test the resulting web service.

+WIP

+## Scenario 2 - Model was build using studio designer and it needs to be deployed as a batch inference.

+WIP

-## Scenario 2 - Model was build using studio notebooks and now it needs to be deployed as a webservice (real-time or batch).
+## Scenario 3 - Model was build using studio notebooks and now it needs to be deployed as a real time webservice.

 ### Life-cycle management with Azure Machine Learning and Azure DevOps